By Appointment or By Chance ~ A Short Story by Allen Kopp

-“I won’t do it for less than fifty dollars,” I said, believing she would balk at the price and I could be on my way.
+“I couldn’t do it for less than fifty dollars,” I said, believing she would balk at the price and that would end the matter.

 “All right, but we’ll negotiate terms later on.
 You see, there’s more to my request than I’ve stated.”

 “I haven’t eaten since early this morning,” I said.